oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 naming conventions, code formatting, etc.

 ### Building the documentation
-To build and test the documentation, please have a look at [Building the OSCAR documentation](@ref).
+To build and test the documentation, please have a look at [Documenting OSCAR code](@ref).

 ### Rebasing
 One way to stay up to date with the current master is rebasing.
 In order to do